freenas/freenas-docs/userguide/themes.rst

 User Preferences
 ----------------

-This page has options to adjust the current theme, manage custom themes, and create new themes.
+This page has options to adjust global settings in the UI, manage custom themes, and create new themes.
-:numref:`Figure %s <theme_preferences>` shows the different
+:numref:`Figure %s <theme_preferences>` shows the different options:
-options:

 .. _theme_preferences: